Understanding Repudiation of Contract: Identifying and Responding to Repudiation

 Contact Progressive Legal for expert contract law advice.

-In simple terms, repudiation of a contract occurs when one party indicates, through words or actions, that they do not intend to fulfill their contractual obligations.
+In simple terms, the meaning of repudiation of a contract is when one party indicates, through words or actions, that they do not intend to fulfill their contractual obligations.

 It is like a relationship where one person indicates to the other party, that they are no longer interested in continuing the relationship.
 However, in the in the business world, such actions can come with significant legal ramifications for both parties.